-Product flow of exported fish and prawns
+• Product flow of exported fish and prawns

 The primary source of fish and prawns for China is the Ayeyarwaddy Region.
 Exported goods are mainly purchased at auction, and procurement from Yangon's Central Fish Market can also happen when the demanded export quantity does not meet or exceed the acquired fishery volume.
 There are also cases when the processor or exporter operates its own fish farms around Yangon or in Ayeyarwaddy.
 Regardless of the distance, refrigerated six-wheeler box trucks are generally used for domestic transport.
 After the initial procurement of goods at the jetties or Central Fish Market in Yangon, the selection of premium quality fish and prawns is carried out at cold storage plants.
 Once the required quantity is achieved, value-added works, including initial processing, freezing, packing and labelling, are done to meet the export standards.
 Frozen fish and prawns are usually stored at the plant to wait for the best prices to be offered.
 This can last up to 45 days, which is quite normal for border exports.
-On the contrary, for overseas exports, the longest storage duration is three days.
 Once the best deal is reached, they are sent to Muse in FEU reefer containers or refrigerated 12wheeler box trucks.
 Two drivers are employed for each truck for safety reasons.